cyrilkiller/groovy-breadcrumbs-plugin/README.md

 Using
 ========================

 The breadcrumbs plugin is based on a MenuDefinitionService is provided by the application.
-So lets go create the service
+So let's go create the service

 Run `create-service MenuDefinitionService`